dekarrin/ictiobus/docs/fishi-usage.md

     # FISHI source code goes here
     ```

-If there's multiple FISHI code blocks in the same file, they will be read and
+If there are multiple FISHI code blocks in the same file, they will be read and
 interpreted in sequence.
 So for instance, the following example:

     ## Our Tokens